Hair Transplant Donor Area: Need to Know Everything

 Can Donor Hair Grow Back?

 One common question people ask after a hair transplant is whether the donor’s hair will grow back.
-The simple answer is no; once hair follicles are extracted from the donor area, it depends on the harvesting method used during a hair transplant.
-When the Follicular Unit Extraction (FUE) method is used, individual hair follicles are taken from the donor area (usually the back or sides of the scalp).
+The simple answer is no. Once surgeons extract hair follicles from the donor area, regrowth depends on the harvesting method.
+In the Follicular Unit Extraction (FUE) method, surgeons remove individual hair follicles.
+They usually take them from the back or sides of the scalp.
 These follicles don’t grow back in their original spots, but the surrounding hair can sometimes cover up the small gaps, making them less noticeable.

 On the other hand, with Follicular Unit Transplantation (FUT), a strip of scalp is removed, and the area is stitched up.
 The hair around the scar may grow back, but the follicles taken from the strip won’t.